jeffsu/upbeat/README.md

   * fall: number of times action has to fail before action can be downgraded from "up" to "down"
   * interval (in millisecondes): time between passed or failed checks (default depends on the strategy)
   * timeout (in milliseconds): time allowed for the request to pass otherwise, its canceled and marked as failed (defaults depends on the strategy)
+  * max-response-time: similar to timeout.
+If an action returns before timeout but is greater than max-response-time, it will still count as a failure
   * name: vanity name for the action used in reports

 Strategies: